mitthrawnuruodo/ghc-js1-lesson-2.2-arrays/README.md

 a) What is the value of the seventh Fibonacci number?
 Console log out the answer.

-b) Make a varaible sum.
-Use a for loop to go over the array, and add up the value of the numbers.
+b) Make a variable `sum`.
+Use a `for` loop to go over the array, and add up the value of the numbers.
 Console log out the sum.

 ## Exercise 2